CodingwithKarim/FreeAI/README.md

 # <h1 align="center">FreeAI</h1>
 <p align="center"><em>Run open-source AI models locally — private, offline, and fully in your control.
 Powered by <a href="https://huggingface.co" target="_blank">Hugging Face</a>.</em></p>

 ![image](https://github.com/user-attachments/assets/2720491b-88e7-4896-8ce7-354d7a2dca01)

-**FreeAI** is your offline AI control center for running open-source AI models locally — no API keys, no paywalls, no internet required.
-While most AI tools demand accounts, subscriptions, or cloud access, FreeAI gives you complete control.
-Download models from Hugging Face, load them in 4-bit/8-bit/full precision, and chat, ask, or text-generate with them — all from a clean local UI.
+FreeAI is a powerful and user friendly AI control center for running AI models entirely on your own computer hardware.
+No subscriptions.
+No API keys.
+No internet required.
+Unlike most AI tools that lock features behind paywalls or require cloud access and user accounts, FreeAI puts you in full control to download models from Hugging Face directly to your local computer, run them in 4-bit, 8-bit, or full precision, and interact with them seamlessly while keeping your data private and your wallet untouched.
+Whether you’re chatting, generating text, or testing LLMs locally, FreeAI makes it effortless.

 ---